What’s your cat’s play personality? A vet reveals the 5 types and what they mean

 Learning how to entertain indoor cats is more important than it is for outdoor cats, who are able to roam about and find plenty of things in nature that they can chase and interact with.
 For indoor cats, they're pretty reliant on us to come up with ways to engage their minds and bodies - thankfully, the huge array of cat toys available on the market these days tick both those boxes nicely.

 We recommend you invest in a selection of toys, including flapping fish, laser pointers, catnip toys, puzzle toys and wands.
 The best automated cat toys are also well worth the money as these switch themselves on and off and are a great way of keeping your kitty amused when you don't have the time to play.
-Encouraging your feline friend to engage with a range of toys will help satisfy all their different instincts and help ward off boredom and relieve stress and anxiety.
+Encouraging your feline friend to engage with a range of toys will help satisfy all their different instincts and help ward off boredom and relieve stress and anxiety in cats.

 6. Play comforts cats